AsclepiusInformatica/breaking-news/1-Malvertising/Breaking-News-2_Ad-Tech-Tax.md

 <cite>&mdash;<em>Bloomberg</em> <a href="http://www.bloomberg.com/news/articles/2014-11-07/high-speed-ad-traders-profit-by-arbitraging-your-eyeballs">"High-Speed Ad Traders Profit by Arbitraging Your Eyeballs "</a></cite>
 </blockquote>

 Say you want your ad to target amoral brogrammers in the ad-tech racket.
 You simply puchase a steaming pile of Big Data to identify latte addicts who frequent Ferrari's website and are chronic Disrupt attendees.
-You place your ad and instantly half the Google bus sees your product.
+As soon as you place your ad, instantly half the Google bus sees your product.

 This is how it often works, and by "often" I mean "almost never."